 Academic progress is a critical component to successful program and degree completion at Ozarks.
 The academic progress of students is monitored at the end of each term.
 Those students whose quality of academic work is such that progress toward graduation is in jeopardy will be notified of their status of Academic Warning, Academic Probation, or Academic Suspension.
-The University Good Standing committee reviews all students' academic progress toward 4-year degree completion as well as reports of academic integrity violations and administers the Academic Good Standing policy.
+The University's Academic Standing Committee (ASC) reviews all students' academic progress toward 4-year degree completion as well as reports of academic integrity violations and administers the Academic Good Standing policy.
 Students who are not showing progress by midpoint of their academic career will be evaluated.
+Academic status is not sequenced and students may go on any status as determined by the Good Standing Committee.

 Academic Good Standing Students in Academic Good Standing will have a minimum grade point average (GPA) of 2.00 and will be making adequate progress toward graduation, typically by completing 15 hours each term.
-Academic status is not sequenced and students may go on any status as determined by the Good Standing Committee.

-Academic Warning Students will be placed on Academic Warning if any of the following apply:
+Academic Warning Students may be placed on Academic Warning if any of the following apply:

-First semester students with GPA between 1.00-1.99; or

-Students with a term gpa between 1.00 -1.99; or

-Students who complete fewer than 12 hours in a regular semester;

-Students who make less than a C- in Ozarks Seminar or intensive-designated course;

-Students who violated academic integrity
+- First semester students with GPA between 1.00-1.99; or - Students with a term GPA between 1.00 -1.99; or - Students who complete fewer than 12 hours in a regular semester; - Students who make less than a C- in Ozarks Seminar or intensive-designated course; - Students who violated the University's standards of academic integrity as outlined in the Student Handbook